hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/authorization.md

 allowing you to write access control rules declaratively in your metadata.
 This allows you to define who can access what data in your database, right down to the row and column level.

-We break down authorization into three sets of permissions:
+We break down authorization into two main sets of permissions:

 ## Model permissions